-14. Revenue - Losses and Special Payments
+14. Revenue - Losses and Special Payments What does this section cover?
 This section relates to the approval of losses and special payments as defined by CEL (2008) 44.

-Head of Operations Hard Facilities Management

 The Director of Finance must periodically report all losses (of whatever class) to the Lothian NHS Board Audit & Risk Committee.
 For any type of losses or special payments, the responsible budget holder has delegated authority to approve them up to the value £10,000 provided that they have budgetary authority for the value of the loss or special payment.
 All losses and special payments must be reviewed and countersigned by one of; the Director of Finance or the Deputy Director of Finance.
 For losses and special payments up to £10,000 the following finance officers can also counter-sign them: the Head of Financial Control; the Deputy Head of Financial Control, or the Finance Manager (Order to Cash).
 For proposed losses to be written off and proposed special payments that are above the delegated limits, management must refer these items to the Audit & Risk Committee before seeking authorisation from the Scottish Government Health Directorate.

-Theft / Arson/ Willful Damage

-The Director of Finance or the Deputy Director of Finance can approve the write-off of losses up to the following amounts:

-1. Cash £20,000

-2. Stores/ Procurement £40,000

-3. Equipment £20,000

-4. Contracts £20,000

-5. Payroll £20,000

-6. Buildings/ Fixtures £40,000

-7. Other £20,000
+Theft / Arson/ Wilful Damage The Director of Finance or the Deputy Director of Finance can approve the write-off of losses up to the following amounts: 1.
+Cash £20,000 2.
+Stores/ Procurement £40,000 3.
+Equipment £20,000 4.
+Contracts £20,000 5.
+Payroll £20,000 6.
+Buildings/ Fixtures £40,000 7.
+Other £20,000 Fraud, embezzlement & other irregularities (including attempted The Director of Finance or the Deputy Director of Finance can approve the write-off of losses up to the following amounts: fraud) 8.
+Cash £20,000 9.
+Stores/ Procurement £40,000 10.
+Equipment £20,000 11.
+Contracts £20,000 12.
+Payroll £20,000 13.
+Other £20,000 Nugatory and Fruitless Payments A "fruitless payment" is a payment for which liability ought not to have been incurred, or where the demand for the goods and service in question could have been cancelled in time to avoid liability.
+The Director of Finance or the Deputy Director of Finance can